ontoinsights/deep_narrative_analysis/README.md

   * The file, dna-ontology-tree.html, holds a downloadable version of the searchable tree view
 * _tools_ contains scripts used to generate the DNA ontology artifacts (the Protege-ready merge and tree output)
   * The create_merged_ontol_and_tree script uses a branched version of the robot.jar from the OBO ROBOT GitHub repository (https://github.com/ontodev/robot/tree/tree-view)
-* _notebooks_ holds the Jupyter notebooks used to scrape/parse web pages, create necessary pickle files for processing, perform initial parsing and analysis experiments on the narratives, etc.
+* _notebooks_ holds the Jupyter notebooks used to scrape/parse web pages, perform input and analysis experiments on the narratives, etc.
 * _yaml_ contains a file with the DNA Repositories RESTful API definintions
   * The APIs are also viewable, in a more human-friendly manner, at https://ontoinsights.github.io/dna-swagger/

 The original, "proof-of-concept" DNA codebase (based on analyzing Holocaust narratives) was _archived with the tag, v0.1.0-poc_, in July 2022.
-The code has been refactored to improve the parse of news articles, and enable more automated NL and ML analyses.
-A majority of the _dna_ python files are removed, as well as the domain-specific ontologies, in order to move to a new set of RESTful APIs and processing flow.
-In addition, the custom 'idiom' processing was removed (as it was too manually intensive) in lieu of using WordNet.
+The second version (using WordNet to include synonyms and do multi-language processing) is _archived with the tag, v0.2.0-wordnet_, in August 2023.
+The current code has being refactored to obtain news articles using an API, better capture semantics using ChatGPT, and enable more automated NL and ML analyses.

 ## Environment and Execution